A Brief History

 On June 22, 1990, Checkpoint Charlie, the best known crossing point between Soviet-occupied East Germany to Western-occupied West Germany was torn down, a sign that the Cold War that had threatened the world with nuclear annihilation since 1947 was drawing to an end.

-Questions for students: What do you think was the most interesting event of the Cold War and why?
+Question for students (and subscribers): What do you think was the most interesting event of the Cold War and why?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!